-One of the remnants of the coal infrastructure is the manually operated freight elevator.
+One of the remnants of Lviv’s coal infrastructure is the manually operated freight elevator.
 Coal would have been transported into the courtyards of buildings along tracks located in the entrance ways.
-Then from the courtyard, the coal would have been hoisted up to each floor on an elevator.
+Then from the courtyard the coal would have been hoisted up to each floor on an elevator.
 This would have been more convenient than carrying the coal up the stairs, and also would have kept the stairwells clean from coal dust.

 Guide rails remain in several courtyards: